liclac/liclac.eu/content/bee-movie.md

 Cool.

-l'm picking up a lot of bright yellow.
+I'm picking up a lot of bright yellow.
 Could be daisies.
 Don't we need those?

 Copy that visual.